-If a pattern of absence becomes problematic, the Pastoral Lead responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
-The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than immediately reach for punitive approaches.

-Where these barriers are related to the pupil's experience in school, e.g. bullying, the Pastoral Lead will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
-Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the Attendance Lead will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.
+- 17.4 If a pattern of absence becomes problematic, the Attendance Champion responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
+The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than immediately reach for punitive approaches. - 17.5 Where these barriers are related to the pupil's experience in school, e.g. bullying, the Attendance Champion will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
+Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the Attendance Champion will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.

-12. Persistent Absence (PA)
+18.0 Persistent Absence (PA)

-There are various groups of pupils who may be vulnerable to high absence and Persistent Absenceeism, such as:

-- Children in need

-- LAC

-- Young carers

-- Pupils who are eligible for FSM

-- Pupils with EAL

-- Pupils with SEND

-- Pupils who have faced bullying and/or discrimination

-The school will use a number of methods to help support pupils at risk of PA to attend school.
-These include:

-- Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress.

-- Assessing whether an EHC plan may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups.

-The school will focus particularly on pupils who have high rates of absence and will work with the LA and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing.

-Where a pupil at risk of PA is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care.
-The school will also bear in mind that the continuation of severe PA following intervention may, in itself, constitute neglect, and will escalate any concerns in this regard in line with the Safeguarding Policy.
+- 18.1 There are various groups of pupils who may be vulnerable to high absence and Persistent Absenteeism, such as: - Children in need - LAC - Young carers - Pupils who are eligible for FSM - Pupils with EAL - Pupils with SEND - Pupils who have faced bullying and/or discrimination - 18.2 The school will use a number of methods to help support pupils at risk of PA to attend school.
+These include: - Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups. - 18.3 The school will focus particularly on pupils who have high rates of absence and will work with the LA and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing. - 18.4 Where a pupil at risk of PA is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care.
+The school will also bear in mind that the continuation of severe PA following intervention may constitute neglect and will escalate any concerns in this regard in line with the Safeguarding Policy.

-13. Legal intervention
+19.0 Legal intervention